trosendal/shiny/Readme.md

 For more information about how shiny can be used to do analysis behind a website look at http://shiny.rstudio.com/ to see an example and to get some guidance on writing the code for the application look here http://shiny.rstudio.com/tutorial/.
-There are also example of application on the we here: http://shiny.rstudio.com/gallery/
+There are also examples of applications on the web here: http://shiny.rstudio.com/gallery/

-In this project I created are two examples that are inline with the goals of the risksurr tools development goals:
+In this project I created two examples that are inline with the goals of the RISKSUR tools development goals:

 1. A true prevalence estimator
 2. A sample size calculator